frc-emotion/api/README.md

 ### Install Dependencies

 Before we run the server, we have to install its dependencies and libraries.

-#### Nodemon (optional, but strongly recommended)

-The development server is setup to run on Nodemon.
-Nodemon allows the server to reset every time  an edit is made to a file, allowing for easier development where you don't have to stop and restart your server every time you'd like to test it.

-In order to install nodemon, run `npm install -g nodemon`.

-#### npm dependencies

-The rest of the dependencies for the server are listed in the package.json file.
-To install these, navigate to the folder in a terminal window and run `npm i`.
+In a terminal, run ```npm i```.

 ### Create Environment Variables